Jump to: How to list on Zillow | Risks to be aware of | Advice from FSBO sellers | Alternatives | Zillow FSBO reviews | FAQ

 ❌ Poor customer service: "Recently listed my home, which was priced by an experienced real estate agent.
 Zillow's Zesitmate was over 100k less than the listing price, and I contacted them to address the issue.
 It’s been over two days, and still nobody has gotten back to me.
 I sent it again today, and still no response." —Don C., Trustpilot

-If you sell FSBO on Zillow, you can expect an easy listing process.
+You can expect an easy listing process if you sell FSBO on Zillow.
 But be prepared for numerous calls and emails from agents trying to steer you toward listing with them instead of selling on your own.
 This happens because Zillow sells data on FSBO sellers to its agents.

-Some customers also complained about customer service and the fact that Zillow makes it harder for potential buyers to find FSBO listings.
+Some customers also complained about customer service and the difficulty potential buyers have finding FSBO listings on Zillow.

 FAQ